ONSdigital/ssdc-rm-acceptance-tests/CODE_GUIDE.md

 use [custom registered types](https://behave.readthedocs.io/en/stable/api.html#behave.register_type).
 These are registered in the [environment.py](acceptance_tests/features/environment.py) so they are available to all steps.

-For example, our `json` type lets us write JSON data in the steps which will be parsed into python objects like so
+For example, our `json` type lets us write JSON data in the steps which will be parsed into python objects like so:

 ```python
 @step('this step receives a json parameter {foo:json}')